The rarest bird in the world

 The only Spix’s macaws that can be viewed by the public in Europe

 Pairi Daiza is the only European zoological garden to present this bird to its visitors.
 Four Spix’s macaws live in the Jardin des Mondes

 - Latin name: Cyanopsitta spixii

 - Origin: Brazil

 Reintroducing the Spix’s macaw into Nature

-Pairi Daiza and the Pairi Daiza Foundation, in close collaboration with the Brazilian authorities, the Al Wabra Wildlife Preservation, the Association for the Conservation of Threatened Parrots (ACTP), the Chico Mendes Institute for the Conservation of Biodiversity (ICMBio) and the Pairi Daiza Foundation, are working on a great project: to give the Spix’s macaws back their complete freedom.
+Pairi Daiza and the Pairi Daiza Foundation, in close collaboration with the Association for the Conservation of Threatened Parrots (ACTP), the Chico Mendes Institute for the Conservation of Biodiversity (ICMBio) and the Al Wabra Wildlife Preservation, are working on a great project: to give the Spix’s macaws back their complete freedom.
 And, in their natural environment, to restore a population of parrots that is sufficiently large and well-protected to ensure the survival and development of the species in the ecosystem from which it should never have disappeared.
 This project, if successful, would be hailed as a world first, because Man has never managed to reintroduce a species of animal back into the wild that was extinct in Nature.